jonathanhefner/garden_variety/README.md

 end
 ```

-Note here the `garden_variety` macro generates a default `create`
+In the above example, the `garden_variety` macro generates a
-action, which is then invoked with `super` in the `create` override.
+conventional `create` action, which is then invoked via `super` in the
-When a block is given to the default `create` action, the block is
+`create` override.
+Here, when a block is passed to `super`, it is
 treated as an on-success callback which replaces the default redirect.
 This callback behavior is also available for the `update` and `destroy`
 actions.